james-card/cnext/README.md

 ### CThreads

-CThreads.h includes the correct header based on the compiler, either PosixCTrheads.h or WinCThreads.h.
+CThreads.h includes the correct header based on the compiler, either PosixCTheads.h or WinCThreads.h.
 The corresponding C libraries have the standard C functions for threading.
 The libraries ensure functionality that conforms to the C specification.

 ### Coroutines